 Build it in!

 It might sound a little obvious, but adding more lighting fixtures and changing the colours of a wall that was too dark can transform a room dramatically, turning it into an airier space.
 Strategically placed mirrors are also a good trick.
 If you have wooden floors, painting them in the same colour as the walls can also give the illusion of limitless space.
 Such classy minimalism is very trendy at the moment – if you like it, you should definitely keep up to speed with new Scandinavian home design ideas.
+Consider purchasing acrylic mirrors online for this as they can be cut to size to fit in any wall space or cavity.
 Photo above Copenhagen apartment of Novelist Annika von Holdt.

 Whenever possible, make sure to get furniture that can have a double-use and can be turn into another piece of useful storage: tables can turns into desks and chairs can even turn into beds.
 Multi-purpose objects are all the rage at the moment and usually well designed: they will add a touch of fun and class to any interior.
 Photo above designer Denis Krasikov

 Make the most of your walls and consider adding shelves whenever a room is too small to use floor space.
 Keeping the colour scheme neutral should allow them to blend in nicely into the walls.
 If you have any, plants too can be suspended off the ceilings in trendy macrame hangers and add a little oasis vibe to your home.